Client: Petroleum Development Oman

 Location: Harweel Cluster, southern Oman

 The Rabab Harweel Integrated Project (RHIP) is the largest development in Petroleum Development Oman’s (PDO) portfolio.
-Petrofac is providing engineering, procurement, construction management and commissioning support services worth US$1.25 billion.
+Petrofac is providing engineering, procurement, construction management and commissioning support services for this mega project worth US$1.25 billion.

 Unlike most other oil and gas projects in the Middle East, RHIP is not being delivered on a lump-sum turnkey basis.
 Instead, Petrofac is providing its services on a reimbursable basis with incentives.
 This means Petrofac’s profit is linked to the achievement of specific milestones and a potential gain share on procurement.